SORRY WE ARE CLOSED....

-Following some misleading reports to the contrary and repeated enquiries from local businesses wanting to participate in Whitstable Harbour Village 2016, we must confirm we were forced to close Whitstable Harbour Village on September 30th 2015.
+Despite some misleading reports to the contrary, we must confirm we were forced to close Whitstable Harbour Village on September 30th 2015.
 Whitstable Harbour Village is NOT ' re-opening' and is NOT being 're-instated'.

-Sadly, it is our considered opinion, that Whitstable Harbour Village was deliberately and unnecessarily sabotaged by Canterbury City Council who we believe abused their role as landlords and their constitutional obligation as as a democratically accountable local authority to force us from our own business.
-We have grave concerns that Canterbury City Council essentially stole our successful community business, which we developed from scratch over 7-8 years, We also believe they have offered it via a hastily arranged pubic tender process, run over the Christmas holiday period, to individuals with whom they had been in secret discussions for some months while the Village was still operating.
+Sadly, it is our considered opinion, that Whitstable Harbour Village was deliberately and unnecessarily sabotaged by Canterbury City Council, who we believe abused their role as landlords and their constitutional obligation as a democratically accountable local authority to force us from our own business.
+We have grave concerns that Canterbury City Council essentially stole our successful community business and its goodwill which we developed from scratch over 7-8 years.
+We also believe they have offered it as a going concern via a hastily arranged public tender process, to individuals with whom they had been in secret discussions with for some months while the Village was still operating.
 We believe they intend to create a copy-cat operation and pass it off as our original business which we believe is highly unethical and potentially illegal.

-Whatever new 'market' initiative that Canterbury City Council may announce in the future has nothing to do with the famous Whitstable Harbour Village and we can only trust that 'whatever goes around comes around'.
+Whatever new 'market' initiative that Canterbury City Council and their cronies may announce in the future, it has nothing to do with the famous Whitstable Harbour Village and we can only trust that 'whatever goes around comes around'.

 Director, Kentish Trader Limited , founder of Whitstable Harbour Village